Placing Our Trust in the Unseen

 As Sarai neared 90 years old, and Abram 100, she told Abram the Lord has not allowed her to have children so go ahead and have sexual relations with her slave girl, Hagar.
 Abram agreed and Hagar got pregnant with Ishmael.

 Abram’s faith made him right with God, yet he chose to listen to his wife over waiting on Him, and they walked outside of God’s plan.
 Even so, God did not abandon His people nor go back on His Word.

 Sarah your wife will have a son, and you will name him Isaac…As for Ishmael, I have heard you.
 I will bless him and give him many descendants (Genesis 17:19-20).

 We live a world where patience is no longer a virtue.
 We rarely have a desire to wait for anything and usually want everything immediately.
 Yet oftentimes, what God has for us, which is His very best, requires waiting for.

-Wait for the Lord; be strong and take heart and wait for the Lord (Psalm 27:14).
+Wait for the Lord; be strong and take heart and wait for the Lord (Psalms 27:14).

 Who Could Have Envisioned?

 Some of us discern what God has for us and many believe we know.
 However, most of us can’t foresee how He will accomplish it, appreciate the amount of time He will take, nor understand His methods or rationale.

 - A man survived a near-death experience as a child and became inseparable from his parents.
 Even after his mother’s death, he remained at home caring for his elderly father.
 His father eventually sought a woman suitable for his son, who he later married at the age of forty.

 - A single woman lived her entire life with faith in God and a love for her family.
 She gave into sexual promiscuity, yet her heart remained open to God.
 When faced with a decision, she chose what was right even in the midst of great personal risk.
 She ultimately met a man and had children.